Prince Harry makes series of sensational claims in new memoir

 A woman with powers relaying a message from Diana

-Prince Harry describes how his sadness over the death of his mother, Diana, Princess of Wales, led to him seeking help from a woman who "claimed to have 'powers'", the Guardian reports.
+Prince Harry describes how his sadness over the death of his mother, Diana, Princess of Wales, led to him seeking help from a woman who "claimed to have 'powers".

-"You're living the life she couldn't," Harry says the woman told him.
+"Your mother says that you are living the life that she couldn't live," Harry says the woman told him.
 "You're living the life she wanted for you."

 Princess Diana was killed in a car crash in Paris in 1997 when Prince Harry was 12.